Sell a Home – The Procedure and Stages

 8. Feasibility of Construction and Zoning – Especially for lots, often it is key to know what you can or cannot build on a certain property or what can be added to existing construction.

-9. Certificate of No Liens – to show that there are/are not liens against the property and if there are, the nature of the lien.
+9. Certificate of No Liens – to show that there are/are no liens against the property and if there are, the nature of the lien.
 Your agent will be able to help you obtain this certificate.

 During the Listing

-During the time your property is on the market, the property will appear in print and web-based advertising as well as on social network sites like Twitter and Facebook and featured in open-houses and other marketing.
+During the time your property is on the market, the property will appear in print and web-based advertising as well as on social network sites like Twitter and Facebook and be featured in open-houses and other marketing.
 It will be featured on the Coldwell Banker website and promoted to real estate agents all over the world through the Flex MLS System and the Coldwell Banker global network.